Climate Action and Adaptation Plan

 The City of Albany is working on an update to the Climate Action Plan that will bring the City closer to its long-term emissions reduction goals, and allow Albany to adapt to a changing climate.
 This Climate Action and Adaptation Plan, or "CAP 2.0", will focus on innovative and bold policies that address deep decarbonization principles.

 The new Climate Action and Adaptation Plan will guide the City towards its emissions reduction goals outlined in the General Plan: 60% GHG reductions by 2035, and net zero emissions by 2050.

 The City of Albany Climate Action Committee (formerly the Sustainability Committee) serves as a technical advisory committee regarding matters related to the Climate Action and Adaptation Plan.
 The Climate Action Committee meets on the 3rd Wednesday of every month at 7:30PM at Albany City Hall.
 Meetings are open to the public.

-The City of Albany conducted a survey of Albany residents in the Fall of 2018.
+The City of Albany conducted an initial survey of Albany residents in the Fall of 2018.
 The purpose of the survey was to gauge community priorities and interests, and to identify potential climate change adaptation and mitigation strategies to include in the CAP 2.0.
 The survey responses guided the CAP 2.0 planning process and the initial list of strategies.